Adjust Video Volume Online

 Common use cases

-Lower overpowering music beds under new narration in marketing cuts.
+Lower an overpowering background music track under new narration so the dialogue is intelligible in the final marketing cut.

 Best practices

-• Increase volume in steps — +150% is often enough before distortion appears.
+• Increase in moderate steps — 150% is often enough for quiet voice recordings before distortion risk increases sharply.

-• Mute and replace audio entirely when the track is unusable (background hum, wind).
+• Mute and replace audio entirely when the track is fundamentally unusable due to heavy background noise or hum.

 Formats & compatibility

 Outputs MP4 with re-encoded audio (AAC) and H.264 video.
-Extreme gain may introduce clipping if the source was already loud.
-Works best on desktop Chrome/Edge with sufficient RAM for your file size.
+Extreme gain values (above 400%) may introduce hard clipping if the source was already near peak levels.
+Works best on desktop Chrome and Edge with sufficient RAM for your file size.
+Mobile browsers are supported but process more slowly on large files.

 Related tools

-Set your target volume above and download a balanced MP4 in minutes.
+Set your target volume above and download a balanced MP4 in minutes — no upload, no account.

 Frequently asked questions

-Moderate boosts (up to ~200%) usually stay clean.
-Heavily compressed sources may distort — recover from the original if possible.
+Moderate boosts (up to ~200%) usually stay clean for dialogue-heavy content.
+Heavily compressed sources (WhatsApp forwards, already clipping recordings) may distort at lower values — recover from the uncompressed original if possible.

-Video is re-encoded alongside audio; visual quality remains high at default settings.
+Video is re-encoded alongside audio during the export.
+Visual quality remains very close to the source at default settings.

-No. Processing is 100% local in your browser.
+No. All processing is 100% local in your browser tab via FFmpeg WebAssembly.

-MP4, MOV, WebM, and AVI inputs are typical; output is MP4.
+MP4, MOV, WebM, and AVI are the most common inputs.
+The output is always MP4.